AndrewJBateman/angular-tailwind-unsplash/README.md

 ## :computer: Code Examples

-* `photo.service.ts` - code to fetch Unsplash photo data and return it
+* `photo.service.ts` - code to fetch Unsplash photo data and return it as an Observable

 ```typescript
 photoQuery() {